-Children learn to speak by watching and listening to the people with whom they spend the most time.
-You can help your child learn to speak by doing a few simple things on a regular basis.
+Children learn to speak by watching and listening to the people they spend the most time with.
+You can help your child learn to speak by doing a few simple things regularly.

 Narrate what you’re doing

 As you go through your day with your baby, tell her what you’re doing.
 “Let’s find your yellow shirt.
 Here it is!
 Now let’s put your shoes on.
-We’re going to go to the grocery store and pick up a few things for dinner.”
-This kind of one-sided conversation may feel silly to you at first, but your baby is learning from every word that you say.
+We’ll go to the grocery store and pick up a few things for dinner.”
+This kind of one-sided conversation may feel silly to you at first, but your baby is learning from every word you say.